gpanders/Mercator/README.md

 This project is written and maintained by the [University of Texas Radionavigation Lab](https://rnl.ae.utexas.edu) and is licensed under the [MIT License](https://github.com/radionavlab/mercator/blob/master/LICENSE).

+#### Contributing ####

+Contributions are welcome.
+Code must adhere to the [C++ Google style guide](https://google.github.io/styleguide/cppguide.html).
+When you create a new file, put your name in the author line so those who come after you know where to direct questions.